The Treaty of Waitangi

 Why the Treaty is important

 The principles of the Treaty are referred to in several Acts of Parliament.
-It is an important part of how New Zealanders work and the New Zealand education system.
+It is an important part of the New Zealand education system and how New Zealanders work.

-Applying the Treaty affects life in New Zealand in many ways.
+Applying the Treaty influences life in New Zealand in many ways.

 Māori representation in Parliament is guaranteed with reserved seats - currently there are seven.
 Many Māori are also Members of Parliament via ‘general’ electorates.

 There is a Waitangi Tribunal that researches and makes legal decisions on cases where Māori land and other resources were taken illegally or unfairly in the past.
-Quite often this results in large settlements for Iwi (tribes) including cash and land.
+Quite often this results in large settlements for iwi, including cash and land.

-Some Waitangi Tribunal settlements don’t only benefit Māori.
-For example, a lot of work has been done to restore Auckland’s western harbour from waste and sewage despoliation after Māori living in the area lodged what’s known as the Manukau claim.
+Some Waitangi Tribunal settlements do not only benefit Māori.
+For example, a lot of work has been done to restore Auckland’s western harbour from waste and sewage despoliation after Māori living in the area lodged what is known as the Manukau claim.

 Another example of the Treaty in action is fisheries.
 Māori now have significant control of, and rights to, this important natural resource.

-Māori language, Te Reo, is now an official language alongside English and New Zealand Sign Language.
-Increasingly often the names of places and organisations (particularly government departments) are written in both English and Māori.
+The Māori language - Te Reo - is now an official language alongside English and New Zealand Sign Language.
+Increasingly, the names of places and organisations (particularly government departments) are written in both English and Māori.
+You will hear Te Reo all around you, including on television and radio and in the workplace.

 Find out more

-Understanding the Treaty will help you to understand the influence it has in every aspect of life.
-You can find more information on these websites:
+Understanding the Treaty will help you to understand the influence it has on every aspect of life here.
+The Treaty has been translated into 30 languages so more people can understand this important part of New Zealand.
+For more information about the Treaty, visit these websites.